Forex Payment Gateway Integration

 - Implement PaymentIntent + idempotent webhooks

-- Implement routing rules (region/method success rate, fallback)
+- Implement routing rules (region/method, fallback)

 After go-live